izarooni/WzVisualizer/README.md

 - Select multiple cells, rows or columns
 - Double click 'Properties' cells to view formatted data
 - Read straight from WZ files and save as BIN to save disk space and load times
+- Right click the save button to save all images into a folder

 ![application screenshot](https://raw.githubusercontent.com/izarooni/WzVisualizer/master/WzVisualizer/Resources/screenshot1.png)